The 1990s were home to the wildest and wackiest trends of our lifetimes. The simple act of mentioning the ’90s brings about an array of memories.

 Brooks is one of the most successful musical artists of all time.
 Nine of his albums have achieved diamond status, selling more than 10 million copies each.

-Brooks decorated his career with 15 successful studio albums.
-His concert tours and residencies consistently sell out to enthusiastic crowds.
-His musical style influenced hundreds of country artists who rose to fame.
+Brooks decorated his career with 15 successful studio albums, with his concert tours and residencies consistently sell out to enthusiastic crowds.
+Undeniably, his energetic musical style influenced hundreds of country artists who rose to fame.

 17. Sheryl Crow